Statistics, Ph.D.

 Note: The doctoral dissertation must be written in conjunction with the dissertation preparation (STAT 899).

-Up to 9 semester hours may be taken outside of the STAT designator or transferred in from another accredited university with the approval of the Graduate Director.
+At least 12 required elective credit hours must be from STAT courses at the 700+ level, and all elective credit hours must be approved by the Graduate Director.
 Credit hours used in fulfilling requirements for a previous degree may not be transferred.

 Additional Requirements